driskull/uc-2016-4x-patterns-practices/slides.md

 # Loadable

-- Loadable is an extension of promise
+- An extension of promise
 - Starts async process once load() is called
 - Used on layers
   - Layers shouldn't start async process until needed